strues/retinajs/README.md

 ###LESS

 The LESS CSS mixin is a helper for applying high-resolution background images in your stylesheet.
 You provide it with an image path and the dimensions of the original-resolution image.
-The mixin creates a media query spefically for Retina displays, changes the background image for the selector elements to use the high-resolution (@2x) variant and applies a background-size of the original image in order to maintain proper dimensions.
+The mixin creates a media query specifically for Retina displays, changes the background image for the selector elements to use the high-resolution (@2x) variant and applies a background-size of the original image in order to maintain proper dimensions.
 To use it, download the mixin, import or include it in your LESS stylesheet, and apply it to elements of your choice.

 *Syntax:*